Charlene, Princess of Monaco has broken her silence on her ill-health after spending much of 2021 in her native South Africa undergoing treatment.

 "I am so thrilled to have my family back with me❤️," she captioned a series of photos of her cuddled up to her children.

 Prince Albert could be seen smiling in the background, but it was little Princess Gabriella's DIY fringe that caught everyone's attention, Charlene joking that she tried to fix her it.

 Hours after posting the family shots, Charlene also shared two loved-up photos with her husband.

 Why are there rumours about Princess Charlene’s trip to South Africa?

 Princess Charlene first travelled to South Africa in March for a funeral, then returned in May for her wildlife conservation project.

-He is currently facing a new legal battle over the paternity of a child whose mother claims Albert is the father, but Albert's lawyer called the claims "totally false", "based on lies" and "akin to blackmail".
+He faced a possible legal battle at the start of the year over the paternity of a child whose mother claims Albert is the father, but Albert's lawyer called the claims "totally false", "based on lies" and "akin to blackmail".

-Charlene has not publicly addressed the situation, but made a pointed comment earlier this year after news of the supposed love child came out.
+Charlene did not publicly addressed the situation, but made a pointed comment earlier this year after news of the supposed love child came out.

 "When my husband has problems, he tells me about it,'" she told French magazine Point de Vue.